CIFASIS/basalt-xr/doc/monado/Vive.md

 # Valve Index, HTC Vive, and other lighthouse-tracked headsets

-When running Monado set the environment variable `XRT_DEBUG_GUI=1`.
-You will need to manually press the "Submit to SLAM" checkbox in the "SLAM Tracker" box.
+When running Monado set the environment variables `VIVE_SLAM=1` and `XRT_DEBUG_GUI=1`.
+You will need to manually press the "Submit to SLAM" checkbox in the "SLAM Tracker" box on the debug gui.
 It's not enabled by default due to some timestamps initialization problem I've not managed to fix.